AndyFul/Run-By-Smartscreen/README.md

 PROGRAM INFO

 'Run By Smartscreen' was coded and compiled with AutoIt v3.3.14.2 (see RunBySmartscreen.au3 source file).
-This is the the stable version 3.0.0.0, updated in October 2018.
+This is the the stable version 3.1.0.0, updated in June 2019.